W3SS/PIE-1/README.md

 Python-Interactive-Ebook: Mobile application that teaches Python.

 ## NOTE
-This project has been moved to a different framework, and will be uploaded shortly.
+This project is being moved to a different framework, and will be uploaded shortly.